Arts and Crafts in Himachal Pradesh

-The art of wood carving and stone chiseling is considered to be the part and parcel of the rural folks of Himachal pradesh.
+The art of wood carving and stone chiseling is considered to be the part and parcel of the rural folks of Himachal Pradesh.

 They adorn the galleries and museums because of becoming obsolete now due to lack of marketing and royal or elite patronage.

-The hilly architecture, art objects, floral and geometric designs of Kullu shawls, the woven leather shoes of Chamba together with hemp fiber shoes are typically of local origin, the style of which has been perfected over centuries.
+The hilly architecture, art objects, floral and geometric designs of Kullu shawls, the woven leather shoes of Chamba together with hemp fiber shoes are typical of local origin, the style of which has been perfected over centuries.

 it is the women who still take an active part in embroidery, pottery, weaving and making of hemp fiber shoes.